 - Ensure whole school / pupil surveys are held regularly to monitor pupils' perception of bullying within the school and to identify any potential 'hot spots' to be eradicated. - Monitoring and reviewing the Behaviour Policy annually. - Review day-to-day implementation of anti-bullying policy.
-To annually survey parents' perceptions on how the school deals with bullying and if we could do better. - Monitoring any incidences of bullying. - Report to the Local Authority any racist bullying and Academy Committee of any reported bullying incidents.
+To appually survey parents' perceptions on how the school deals. - To annually survey parents' perceptions on how the school deals with bullying and if we could do better. - Monitoring any incidences of bullying. - Report to the Local Authority any racist bullying and Academy Committee of any reported bullying incidents.